Skip to main content

 At any point throughout the meeting, you're also able to create an Action Item, cascade an announcement to other teams, and take notes.
 Take advantage of the features during the meeting rather than after.
 You can also trigger a tangent alert if things start to deviate too far off track as good natured way to get everyone to refocus.

 We believe it's important to celebrate the wins - big and small - and resolving topics should be seen as a win.
 Hopefully you are able to resolve a few during your first Weekly Tactical.
-If you want to take your celebrations up a notch, you can customize the confetti settings from your personal profile and make it rain emojis across your screen.

 You can disable confetti anytime if or when meetings require a more formal tone